SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/error-adding-service-account-to-role.md

 ---
-title: Error adding service account to "spdockit_service_role" database role.
-description: >-
-  This article explains how to manually add the "spdockit_service_role" database role to the SPDocKit service account.
+description: This article explains how to manually add the "spdockit_service_role" database role to the SPDocKit service account.
-author: Vinko Bedek
-date: 12/10/2017
 ---

 # Error adding service account to "spdockit\_service\_role" database role